geekJZY/Res50_FPN/README.md

 # Res50_FCN
 # Res50_FPN
-* this is a local segmentation branch with 508 patch size
+* this is a global segmentation branch with 508 input size